Rokkasho Reprocessing Plant: Description

 In 2010, the Rokkasho complex consisted of 38 buildings on an area of 3,800,000 m2.

-Vitrification tests completed in November 2007.
+Vitrification tests were completed in November 2007.
 This consists of pouring high level dry waste residue along with molten glass into steel canisters.

 As of 2018, over a third of Japan's 10 metric tons of domestically held plutonium is stored at Rokkasho.

 Economic aspects

 Since 1993 there has been US$20 billion invested in the project, nearly triple the original cost estimate.
 A 2011 estimate put the cost at US$27.5 billion.

 Protests

-In May 2006, an international awareness campaign about the dangers of the Rokkasho reprocessing plant, Stop Rokkasho, was launched by musician Ryuichi Sakamoto.
-Greenpeace has opposed the Rokkasho Reprocessing Plant under a campaign called "Wings of Peace – No more Hiroshima Nagasaki", since 2002 and has launched a cyberaction to stop the project.
-Consumers Union of Japan together with 596 organisations and groups participated in a parade on 27 January 2008 in central Tokyo against the Rokkasho Reprocessing Plant.
+In May 2006, an international awareness campaign about the dangers of the Rokkasho reprocessing plant called "Stop Rokkasho" was launched by musician Ryuichi Sakamoto.
+Greenpeace Japan opposed the Rokkasho Reprocessing Plant and ran an online campaign to stop the project called "Wings of Peace – No more Hiroshima Nagasaki" from 2002 until 2005.
+The Consumers Union of Japan together with 596 organisations and groups participated in a march against the Rokkasho Reprocessing Plant in central Tokyo on 27 January 2008.
 Over 810,000 signatures were collected and handed in to the government on 28 January 2008.
-Representatives of the protesters, which include fishery associations, consumer cooperatives and surfer groups, handed the petition to the Cabinet Office and the Ministry of Economy, Trade and Industry.
+Representatives of the protesters, which included fishery associations, consumer cooperatives and surfer groups, handed the petition to the Cabinet Office and the Ministry of Economy, Trade and Industry.

 Seven consumer organisations have joined in this effort: Consumers Union of Japan, Seikatsu Club Consumer's Co-operative Union, Daichi-o-Mamoru Kai, Green Consumer's Co-operative Union, Consumer's Co-operative Union "Kirari", Consumer's Co-operative Miyagi and Pal-system Co-operative Union.

-'Experts including Frank von Hippel, a Princeton University theoretical physicist, have urged Japan to stop spent fuel reprocessing.', reported The Japan Times.
-The fundamental objection to reprocessing—the separation of plutonium from spent power reactor fuel—is that the plutonium is a nuclear explosive.
-Despite nuclear industry claims to the contrary, it usable for powerful nuclear weapons.
-A plant like Rokkasho can separate several tons of plutonium per year. a nuclear weapon requires only several kilograms.
+According to The Japan Times, "Experts including Frank von Hippel, a Princeton University theoretical physicist, have urged Japan to stop spent fuel reprocessing."
+The fundamental objection to reprocessing—the separation of plutonium from spent power reactor fuel—is that the plutonium could be used in nuclear weapons.
+The plant in Rokkasho aims to be able to separate several tons of plutonium per year where a nuclear weapon requires only several kilograms.
+To mitigate this risk the plant uses a combined uranium plutonium extraction process where plutonium cannot be recovered by itself.